leekgroup/recount-contributions/README.md

 * Optionally add more metadata to your phenotype information.
 * Make the files accessible to us.
 * Modify and submit [this form](https://github.com/leekgroup/recount-contributions/issues/new).

-# Help

-If you need help with the submission process please get in touch by posting your question as a new [issue](https://github.com/leekgroup/recount-contributions/issues).
-Thank you!